Bioluminescence: combining biology, chemistry, and bionics Teach article

 An extension activity is also provided to explore the bionic aspects of the topic by comparing fireflies and light-emitting diodes (LEDs).

 These activities are aimed at students aged 16 or older, who should be familiar with the basic properties of a cell, how to conduct experiments and note down observations, and the properties and processes of chemical reactions.
-The unit can also be used for interdisciplinary teaching, e.g., dealing with the properties of light in physics.
+The unit can also be used for interdisciplinary teaching, for example, dealing with the properties of light in physics.
 After completing the unit, students should be able to:

 - Describe the structural properties of a photophore in Lampyridae